thunderpy/learn-deep-learning-with-python/README.md

 # learn-deep-learning-with-python
-For personal user learning purpose
+For personal use learning purpose